JavaScript: Arrays — Array Methods

 console.log(subs);

-In the first log statement, the reverse() method returns back the reversed version of subs and this is logged in the console.
+In the first log statement, the reverse() method returns back the reversed version of subs and this is logged to the console.
 The second log statement outputs the same array as before.
 This confirms that the original array subs was mutated by subs.reverse().

-Finding index of an element
+Finding the index of an element

 Do you recall the indexOf() and lastIndexOf() methods all the way back from the JavaScript String Methods chapter?